covalenthq/covalent-docs/docs/content/learn/guides/analyze/node-js-guide.md

   }
 })
 ```

 Code explanation: This is a promise based async request which uses node-fetch to make request to the API and return a json based response format in the Browser.
 The console log statements are there to also affirm the response object in the console.

-The response is below
+Open your browser or postman and go to `http://localhost:8000/token-balance` You will see the following json response:

 ```json